-The following table presents the remaining contractual maturities of securities lending transactions accounted for as secured borrowings at June 30, 2021:
+The following table presents the remaining contractual maturities of securities lending transactions accounted for as secured borrowings at June 30, 2022:

-Remaini eements ernight and ontinuous Į Up to 30 days than 9 Greater than 90 days Total Securities lending transactions Corporate securities \$ 113 \$ - \$ - \$ = \$ 113 Equity securities 1,260,045 - - - 1,260,045 Total borrowings \$ 1,260,158 \$ = \$ - \$ - \$ 1,260,158 Gross amount of recognized liabilities for securities lending \$ 1,260,158 Amount related to agreements not included in offsetting disclosure \$ -
+Remaining Contractual Maturity of the Agreements rnight and ntinuous Up to 30 days 30-9 00 days Greater than 90 days Total Securities lending transactions Corporate securities \$ 113 \$ - \$ - \$ - \$ 113 Equity securities 851,079 - - - 851,079 Total borrowings \$ 851,192 \$ - \$ - \$ - \$ 851,192 Gross amount of recognized liabilities for securities lending Amount related to agreements not include led in o offsetting of dis closure \$ -

 Money Market Programs.
-The Company offers clients money market investments in two funds and the ability to sweep excess cash held in their brokerage accounts and invest in a savings account called Bank Insured Deposits at 27 separate banking institutions, including at the Company's banking affiliate, PlainsCapital Bank ("Bank").
+The Company offers clients money market investments in two fund families and the ability to sweep excess cash held in their brokerage accounts and invest in a savings account called Bank Insured Deposits at various participating banking institutions, including at the Company's banking affiliate, PlainsCapital Bank ("Bank").
 The amounts held in the money market funds are interest bearing and are covered by the SIPC.
 Clients' assets are subject to coverage thresholds of a maximum of \$500 per client.
 The swept cash held in client savings accounts are FDIC insured up to \$250.

-At June 30, 2021, there was \$1,321,007 invested in the two money market funds and \$2,349,146 was invested in the FDIC insured programs, of which the Bank, held \$721,472.
+At June 30, 2022, there was \$1,088,028 of customer funds invested in the two money market funds and \$2,205,906 of customer funds was invested in the FDIC insured programs, of which the Bank, held \$758,485.

-The amount of excess cash swept to these investment products is not reported in the statement of financial condition and is not included in the computation for determination of reserve requirement pursuant to Rule 15c3-3 as client dollars are the obligations of the respective institutions and the money market funds are an investment option that represents customer owned securities.
+The amount of excess cash swept to these investment products is not reported in the statement of financial condition and is not included in the computation for determination of reserve requirement pursuant to Rule 15c3-3 as client dollars are the obligations of the respective institutions and the money market fund families are an investment option that represents customer owned securities.